apache/druid/docs/content/querying/sql.md

 The following table describes how SQL types map onto Druid types during query runtime.
 Casts between two SQL types that have the same Druid runtime type will have no effect, other than exceptions noted in the table.
 Casts between two SQL types that have different Druid runtime types will generate a runtime cast in Druid.
 If a value cannot be properly cast to another value, as in `CAST('foo' AS BIGINT)`, the runtime will substitute a default value.
+NULL values cast to non-nullable types will also be substitued with a default value (for example, nulls cast to numbers will be converted to zeroes).

 |SQL type|Druid runtime type|Default value|Notes|
 |--------|------------------|-------------|-----|